 "Dead air" spaces may prevent smoke from reaching the Smoke Alarm.
-To avoid dead air spaces, follow the installation recommendations below.
+To avoid dead air spaces, follow the installation recommendations below

 On ceilings, install Smoke Alarms as close to the center of the ceiling as possible.
-If this is not possible, install the Smoke Alarm at least 4 inches (102 mm) from the wall or corner.

-For wall mounting (if allowed by building codes), the top edge of Smoke Alarms should be placed between 4 and 12 inches (102 and 305 mm) from the wall/ceiling line, below typical "dead air" spaces.
+If this is not possible, install the Smoke Alarm at least 4 inches (102 mm) from For wall mounting (if allowed by building codes), the top edge of Smoke Alarms should be placed between 4 and 12 inches (102 and 305 mm) from the wall

 On a peaked, gabled, or cathedral ceiling, install the first Smoke Alarm within 3 feet (0.9 meters) of the peak of the ceiling, measured horizontally.
+Additional

-Additional Smoke Alarms may be required depending on the length, angle, etc. of the ceiling's slope.
-Refer to NFPA 72 for details on requirements for sloped or peaked ceilings.
+Smoke Alarms may be required depending on the length, angle, etc. of the ceiling's slope.
+Refer to NFPA 72 for details on requirements for sloped or peaked